Fix Index Coverage Issues Detected in Google Search Console

-Recently Google released its new beta search console reports which helping webmaster to get more insightful information and activity reports of their content indexing.
+Recently Google released its new beta search console reports which helping webmasters to get more insightful information and activity reports of their content indexing.
 Today morning I received an email from Google stating that there are some “Index coverage issues” found on your website.
 Please fix it to avoid an impact on your SEO ranking.
 I was shocked and thought something messy happened, in response to this email I decided to check what exactly issue is and I opened my webmaster/ search console and found the following message.

 Search Console has identified that your site is affected by 1 new Index coverage related issue.
 This means that Index coverage may be negatively affected in Google Search results.
 We encourage you to fix this issue.

 This is something scary for webmasters, no one wants to lose their organic traffic due to some misconfiguration & violating Google rules.
 Hence I decided to assist my issue on an immediate basis.
-After researching a lot & understanding problem I found its fix and submitted to Google for validation.
+After researching a lot & understanding the problem I found its fix and submitted to Google for validation.
 Please consider following guidelines to fix an issue if you also get it into your webmaster/search console.

 How to FIX Google Index Coverage Issues in search console/webmaster